kfarr3/embroidit/README.md

 # Embroid-It

 Embroid-It is an open source editing software for use in machine embroidery design.
 The application was started by a group of undergraduate students at Eastern Washington University as a senior capstone.
-Written in Java, the application uses the JavaFX API for shape representation, and has support for the PES file format.
-The project is provided as open source under the BSD 3-Clause license.
+Written in Java, the application uses the JavaFX API for shape representation, and has basic support for the PES file format.

 ***